teamplify/teamplify-runner/README.md

 # Uninstall

 If you'd like to uninstall Teamplify, please follow the steps below.
-IMPORTANT: the uninstall procedure will erase all of the data stored in Teamplify, so please consider making a [backup](#backup-and-restore) before doing this, .
+IMPORTANT: the uninstall procedure will erase all of the data stored in Teamplify, so please consider making a [backup](#backup-and-restore) before doing this.

 Remove all Teamplify data, Docker images, volumes, and networks: